A moment map for twisted-Hamiltonian vector fields on locally conformally K\"ahler manifolds: Introduction

 Here, $\mathfrak{ham}(M,\omega_o)$ denotes the Lie subalgebra of Hamiltonian vector fields, {\it i.e.\ }those infinitesimal automorphisms $X \in \mathfrak{aut}(M,\omega_o)$ such that $X \lrcorner \omega_o = {\rm d}h_X$ for some $h_X \in \mathcal{C}^{\infty}(M,\mathbb{R})$, uniquely determined up to a constant, and $X^*$ denotes the fundamental vector field associated to $X$.
 For this reason, we say that ${\rm scal}$ is a {\it moment map for the action of ${\rm Ham}(M,\omega_o)$ on $\mathcal{J}(\omega_o)$}, where ${\rm Ham}(M,\omega_o)$ denotes the Hamiltonian diffeomorphism group.

 This fact has deep consequences in K\"ahler Geometry.
 In particular, the constant scalar curvature K\"ahler metrics arise as zeroes of a moment map equation.
 More precisely, the problem of finding constant scalar curvature K\"ahler metrics in a fixed K\"ahler class is reduced to finding a zero for the moment map in the orbit of the complex structure under the complexified action.
-Inspired by the Hilbert-Mumford criterion in Geometric Invariant Theory in finite-dimension, this leds to the notion of K-stability, see {\it e.g.\ }\cite{szekelyhidi}.
+Inspired by the Hilbert-Mumford criterion in Geometric Invariant Theory in finite-dimension, this leads to the notion of K-stability, see {\it e.g.\ }\cite{szekelyhidi}.

 This paper is an attempt to generalize this moment map framework to the non-K\"ahler setting.
 More precisely, we deal with a compact almost symplectic manifold $(M,\omega)$ with ${\rm d}\omega \neq 0$, admitting compatible complex structures.
-We notice here that, in the literature, there appeared other works concerning this problem, see {\itshape e.g.\ }\cite{Apos-Maschl, FutHatOrn}, which are different with respect to our approach.
+We notice here that, in the literature, there appeared other works concerning this problem, see {\itshape e.g.\ }\cite{Apos-Maschl, FutHatOrn}, which are distinct from our approach.
+For other appearance of moment maps for group actions on locally conformally symplectic or Vaisman manifolds, see \cite{haller-rybicki, gini-ornea-parton, stanciu}.
+However, we stress that the group action that we consider lives in an infinite-dimensional K\"ahler setting.
+Recently, Garc\'ia-Prada and Salamon \cite{garciaprada-salamon} described a setting where the moment map is given by the Ricci form and studied moment map interpretations of the K\"ahler-Einstein condition.
+As the anonymous referee suggested, it would be interesting to try to extend this construction to our locally conformally K\"ahler setting.